Scroll down

 • The customer would then be notified that their application has not been approved

-1. DWP approves provision (element and/or workplace assessment) after considering the customer’s eligibility and employer’s duty to make reasonable adjustments
+1. Approval: DWP approves provision (element and/or workplace assessment) after considering the customer’s eligibility and employer’s duty to make reasonable adjustments

-4. Customer receives the approved and commissioned provision
+5. Receipt: The customer then receives the approved and commissioned provision

-6. DWP schedules reviews to ensure the provision is still adequate and to check that the customer is still eligible
+7. Review: DWP schedules reviews to ensure the provision is still adequate and to check that the customer is still eligible

 Applicants cannot appeal against a level of reward, but for each award, an applicant is allowed one reconsideration by a different assessor.
 Reviews take place, at a minimum, annually.